masters3d/swift-evolution/proposals/XXXX-function-builders.md

 * `buildEither(first: Component) -> Component` and `buildEither(second: Component) -> Component` are used to build partial results in an enclosing block from the result of either of two (or more, via a tree) optionally-executed sub-blocks.
 If they aren't both declared, the alternatives will instead be flattened and handled with `buildOptional;` the either-tree approach may be preferable for some DSLs.

+* `buildArray(_ components: [Component]) -> Component` is used to build a partial result given the partial results collected from all of the iterations of a loop.

 ### The function builder transform

 The function builder transform is a recursive transformation operating on statement blocks and the individual statements within them.